7 Promotion Ideas For Perfume & Fragrance Retailers

 Optimizing Store Layout for Perfume Displays

-Strategic store layouts can increase fragrance sales by up to 11% when properly executed.
+Strategic store layouts can increase fragrance sales when properly executed.
 Place your bestselling fragrances at eye level, with premium products positioned on the right side where customers naturally look first.

 Group fragrances by family (floral, woody, oriental) rather than by brand to encourage cross-brand exploration.
 This helps customers discover new scents based on their established preferences.